 It is truly ignorant for people to not realize exactly how large this problem is within our society.
 Native American, Asian, Latin, African, Middle Eastern: All these cultures are so beautiful in their own unique way, and to just ignore them in favor of “typical” beauty is racism.
 Our society needs to realize that supporting Eurocentric beauty standards is just another insidious form of racism that has continued to dominate our mindset.

-29 thoughts on “Eurocentric Beauty Standards: A Global Disease”
+29 Replies to “Eurocentric Beauty Standards: A Global Disease”

 1. “Whitewashing in the media…” I object to the choice of words here.
 The media was never whitewashed – that implies that whites had conquered the preexisting media of other nations and then glorified ourselves in it.
 In reality, the media is a white creation and the media of other nations sought to imitate it.
 The media was built up to the mega, ubiquitous part of life it is today by whites and then spread all over the world.
 Therefore the problem isn’t that whites celebrate white beauty in our own media; the problem is that non-whites OVER CONSUME white media, even in their own non-white home territories.
 We can’t expect of whites to celebrate the beauty of non-whites and to pretend like we consider it superior or equal to our own, as that would be disingenuous.
 Most whites don’t even find non-whites attractive, be they Asian, Arab, African, Indian or Hispanic Mestizo.
 The onus is on non-whites to create their own media and to support it instead of white media.
 Non-whites should found their own ‘Cosmopolitan’ and ‘Esquire’.
 They should make their own films filled with non-white female cast.
 Us whites should not allow non-whites to cuckold us by voluntarily kicking ourselves out of our own media industry.